DUI Frequently Asked Questions

 Do I have to schedule a hearing with the DHSMV?

 Yes.
 Following a Florida DUI arrest, you have only 10 days to contact the Florida Department of Highway Safety and Motor Vehicles (DHSMV) and schedule your DMV hearing.
 This is an administrative hearing which is held in regards to the suspension/revocation of your driver's license.
 A defense lawyer can schedule this hearing for you and can represent you in order to help you reach the best outcome possible.
+Learn more about the DMV points system.

 What types of cases does your firm handle?